Introduction

 Method 2: Treating Stubborn Stains or Scuffs

 For this method, you will need a shoe cleaner or mild detergent.
-Apply it to any stubborn stains on your shoe soles.
-Use your brush to work the cleaner into the affected areas.
+Apply it directly to any stubborn stains on your shoe soles and use your brush to work the cleaner into the affected areas.

-For particularly tough stains, allow the cleaner to sit on the shoes for a few minutes before scrubbing.
-Rinse thoroughly with water when you’re done.
+If you encounter particularly tough stains, allow the cleaner to sit for a few minutes before scrubbing.
+Rinse thoroughly with water once you are finished.

 - Apply shoe cleaner or mild detergent to stubborn stains.